axibase/atsd-use-cases/tutorials/linter-tutorial/README.md

 ![](./images/sign-up.png)

-Complete the Sign-In form with valid GitHub credentials to integrate Travis CI with your GitHub profile.
-Note that Travis CI does not support users who maintain more than 50 repositories.
+Complete the Sign-In form with valid GitHub credentials to connect the Travis CI tool to your GitHub profile.
+Note that Travis CI does not support use with more than 50 repositories.

 ![](./images/sign-in.png)